newscorp-ghfb/NewsKit/CONTRIBUTING.md

 > If you want to ask a question, we assume that you have read the available [Documentation](https://www.newskit.co.uk/).

-Before you ask a question, it is best to search for existing [Issues](/issues) that might help you.
+Before you ask a question, it is best to search for existing [Issues](https://github.com/newscorp-ghfb/NewsKit/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.

 If you then still feel the need to ask a question and need clarification, we recommend the following:

-- Open an [Issue](/issues/new) if it is clear what the issue is; otherwise open a [Discussion](/discussion).
+- Open an [Issue](https://github.com/newscorp-ghfb/NewsKit/issues/new/choose) if it is clear what the issue is; otherwise create a new [Discussion](https://github.com/newscorp-ghfb/NewsKit/discussions).
 - Provide as much context as you can about what you're running into.
+- Provid the name of your team/title.
-- Provide project and browser versions (if applicable).
+- Provide the browser versions used.
 - If you can provide a link to your site, or a code sandbox, to demonstrate the issue, then that is a big help.
+Here is a [newskit template for code sandbox](https://codesandbox.io/s/newskit-v6-template-v4cov2).

-We will then take care of the issue as soon as possible.
+We will then investigate the issue and get back to you.